Surface Disinfecting After Illness

 Bedroom with window open and flowers on sill.Surface disinfecting after illness.

 Kick Germs Out of Bed.
-It's essential to sanitize the bed linens in the warmest water possible and dry thoroughly when the worst has passed.
-Sanitizing is especially important if you can't avoid sharing a bedroom with the sick person.
+Sanitizing the bed linens in the warmest water possible and drying them thoroughly when the worst has passed is essential.
+Sanitizing is especially important if you can't avoid sharing a bedroom with a sick person.

-Change the pillowcase that your sick partner has coughed or sneezed on daily, and you might fare better.
-No need to change the other bed linens unless they get soiled.
+Change the pillowcase on which your sick partner has coughed or sneezed daily, and you might fare better.
+There is no need to change the other bed linens unless they get soiled.

 Focus on High-Touch Spots.
 Clean and disinfect objects the sick person has come into contact with on an as-needed basis.